cdktf/cdktf-provider-datadog/docs/securityMonitoringRule.python.md

 - *Type:* typing.Union[int, float]

-Once a signal is generated, the signal will remain “open” if a case is matched at least once within this keep alive window.
+Once a signal is generated, the signal will remain “open” if a case is matched at least once within this keep alive window (in seconds).

 Valid values are `0`, `60`, `300`, `600`, `900`, `1800`, `3600`, `7200`, `10800`, `21600`.